If you’re interested in taking one of my future workshops in Montreal, please contact me and I will add you to my mailing list.

 For more information, you can get in touch with me at:

 sblaukopf (at) gmail (dot) com

-I’ve designed the Kamouraska workshop to accelerate your development and confidence in watercolour.
-There’s nothing like several days of intensive painting, instruction, critiques and fellowship to achieve personal breakthroughs.
+I’ve designed the Montebello workshop to accelerate your development and confidence in watercolour sketching.
+There’s nothing like a couple of days of intensive painting, instruction, critiques and fellowship to achieve personal breakthroughs.
 I’ve seen it time and again — and experienced it myself.

-I begin each day with a demonstration.
+I begin each day with a demonstration on location around the grounds and town of Montebello.
 Among the subjects we will explore are good value planning, establishing a well designed composition, distilling complex scenes to their essence, mixing clean colours, capturing the plays of light and shadow, and preserving whites.
 I will then invite the participants to try out for themselves, as I circulate and provide assistance, tips and feedback.

 The group lunch at a local café is always a great way to unwind, discuss what we’ve learned and plan a bit of the afternoon.
 Also, it’s just plain fun.

 At the end of the day’s second session, we’ll conclude with a group critique, where we will look at everyone’s production for that day, and learn from each other.

 The Montebello workshop is designed for artists with some experience in drawing and watercolour.
 Once the workshop fills up (on a first come, first served basis), I will send each participant a materials list and further details about the workshop.
 Be prepared to do a bit of walking to get to our locations each day.